Tully Blanchard: Late career (1989–2016)

-All Elite Wrestling
+All Elite Wrestling (2019–2022)

-Managing Shawn Spears and FTR (2019–2022)
+Managing FTR (2019–2022)

 Blanchard made a surprise appearance during a sit down interview with Jim Ross and Shawn Spears on AEW's "Road to All Out" YouTube series that premiered July 17, 2019.
 It was announced the following day that Blanchard had signed a multi-show deal to serve as an "exclusive advisor" for Shawn Spears in All Elite Wrestling.
 At All Out, Blanchard accompanied Spears for his match against Cody, but in a losing effort after interference from Blanchard's former Four Horsemen stablemate, Arn Anderson, who delivered a spinebuster on Spears and chased Blanchard out of the arena.
 At Full Gear, Blanchard helped Spears defeat Joey Janela by delivering an assisted piledriver on the concrete.
 In February 2020, Blanchard and Spears began a campaign to recruit a new tag team partner for Spears.
 However, the angle was dropped due to the COVID-19 pandemic and Blanchard being unable to appear on television.
 On the June 3 episode of AEW Dynamite, Blanchard returned and berated Spears for making a joke out of himself at Double or Nothing.
 He then presented Spears with a black glove similar to the one worn by Blackjack Mulligan and Ted Dibiase.
 Blanchard officially aligned with FTR on August 22, leading Dax Harwood and Cash Wheeler to defeat Kenny Omega and Adam Page for the AEW World Tag Team Championship at All Out.
 On the March 3, 2021, special episode of Dynamite (entitled "The Crossroads"), Tully had his first match in 14 years, teaming with FTR to defeat Jurassic Express in a match where they were managed by J. J. Dillon.
 On March 10, Blanchard, Spears and FTR joined the faction led by MJF named The Pinnacle.
 On the March 9th, 2022 episode of Dynamite Tully was fired by FTR as their manager after a disagreement of what FTR's focus as a team should be.

-ROH and Tully Blanchard Enterprises (2022)
+Tully Blanchard Enterprises (2022)

 After getting fired by FTR, Blanchard was moved to AEW's sister promotion Ring of Honor (ROH).
-In ROH, Blanchard managed The Gates of Agony (Toa Liona and Kaun) and Brian Cage, collectively known as "Tully Blanchard Enterprises".
+In ROH, Blanchard managed the Gates of Agony (Toa Liona and Kaun) and Brian Cage, collectively known as "Tully Blanchard Enterprises".
 During the July 23, 2022, Death Before Dishonor, a storyline revealed that Prince Nana had purchased Tully Blanchard Enterprises from Blanchard.
-It was soon revealed that the group would now be going under The Embassy name, the longtime group associated with Nana dating back to 2004.
-Later that night during the Death Before Dishonor media scrum, Tony Khan said that Blanchard is doing well personally and wished him the best, saying we could see him in AEW or ROH again in the future.
+It was soon revealed that the group would now be going under The Embassy name, the long-time group associated with Nana dating back to 2004.
+Blanchard subsequently departed AEW and ROH.